A Characterization of Multioutput Learnability: Preliminaries

 \end{definition} Note that we do not require the output predictor $\Acal(S)$ to be in $\Fcal$, but only require $\Acal(S)$ to compete with the best predictor in $\Fcal$.
 If we restrict distribution $\Dcal$ to a class such that $\inf_{f \in \Fcal} \expect_{\Dcal}[\ell(f(x),y )] =0$, then we get realizable learnability.

 The learnability of a function class is generally characterized in terms of the complexity measure of the function class.
 As stated in the introduction, the VC dimension characterizes the learnability of binary function classes \citep{vapnik74theory}, and so does the Natarajan dimension for multiclass classification \citep{David_Bianchi}.
-In a scalar-valued regression problem, the fat-shattering dimension of the function class characterizes learnability w.r.t. the absolute-value and squared loss \citep{BARTLETT1996, alon_scale}.
+In a scalar-valued regression problem, the fat-shattering dimension of the function class characterizes learnability with respect to the absolute-value and squared loss \citep{BARTLETT1996, alon_scale}.
 In particular, a real-valued function class $\mathcal{G} \subseteq[0, B]^{\Xcal}$ is learnable if and only if its fat-shattering dimension, denoted as $\text{fat}_{\gamma}(\mathcal{G})$, is finite for every scale $\gamma > 0$.
-For a real-valued class $\mathcal{G}$, we also use a more general notion of complexity measure called Rademacher complexity, denoted as $\mathfrak{R}_n(\mathcal{G})$, that provides a sufficient condition for learnability \citep{Bartlett_Mendelson}.
+We extend this characterization to a wide range of loss functions in Lemma \ref{lem:batch_NFLT}.
+Finally, for a real-valued class $\mathcal{G}$, we also use a more general notion of complexity measure called Rademacher complexity, denoted as $\mathfrak{R}_n(\mathcal{G})$, that provides a sufficient condition for learnability \citep{Bartlett_Mendelson}.
 Precise definitions of all these complexity measures are provided in Appendix \ref{appdx:complexity-batch}.

 One recurring theme in this work is to first construct a realizable multioutput learner and then convert it into an agnostic multioutput learner.
 It is well known that realizable learnability and agnostic learnability are equivalent for multiclass classification problems with respect to $0$-$1$ loss, (see \cite{David_Bianchi}, \cite[Theorem 6.7]{ShwartzDavid}).
 Lemma \ref{realizable_agnostic_equiv}, which is an immediate consequence of \cite[Theorem 18]{hopkins22a}, extends this equivalence between realizable and agnostic learning to general loss functions and target spaces.